EENI - Business School.

 - Of all means of transport, marine transport carries the greatest

-volume of International trade in products.
-Marine transport is practically the most
+- Marine transport is practically the most

-another.
-The main disadvantage of shipment by sea is that it is slow.
+- The main disadvantage of shipment by sea is that it is slow.

-Freight Forwarder.
+- Freight Forwarder.
 This is a party who acts as an intermediary between the exporter/importer and international shipping lines.
-The freight forwarder can

 and/or NVOCC (Non-Vessel Operator Common Carrier), who consolidates

 modes of transport as well.

 to be transported to an agreed destination.
 This document also serves as a contract of carriage and represents title to the products.

 The transport document used by charterers is the charter party bill of lading.

-Example of the course Marine Transport:
+Sample of the Sub-subject: Marine Transport:

-Shipping lines usually issue two or 3 original bills of lading, each of which can be used to claim ownership of the products.
+Shipping lines usually issue two or three original bills of lading, each of which can be used to claim ownership of the products.
 Therefore, the one who has

 the bill of lading has the title to the products.
 A bill of lading is a highly